f-viktor/GPU-Passthrough_Arch-Linux/README.md

 add your keyboard first, as you'll need your mouse to add your mouse. (you'll get them back when you shut down the VM)

 Install the latest drivers, nvidia drivers will install but will refuse to work.
-In device manager the device will be disabled due to error: 43 and your resolution winn be bound to 800x600 to fix this you'll have to find the .xml file of your VM,
+In device manager the device will be disabled due to error: 43 and your resolution will be bound to 800x600 to fix this you'll have to find the .xml file of your VM,
 ```
 $ locate <nameofyourvm>